Top Kid Friendly Cafes In Western Sydney

 It’s no secret Western Sydney’s food scene is booming with loads of new, hip, fresh cafes.
 We’ve rounded up the most kid-friendly cafes in Western Sydney so you and your family can enjoy the best of the west.

 Little Miss Collins, Parramatta

-The coffee is good and so is the hearty, healthy breakky and lunch menus.
-Among the delish breakfast offerings- smashed pumpkin with poached eggs or the sweet corn fritters with poached eggs, basil pesto and pomegranate.
+The coffee is good and so is the hearty, healthy brekky and lunch menus.
+Among the delish breakfast offerings are smashed pumpkin with poached eggs and sweet corn fritters with poached eggs, basil pesto and pomegranate.
 For lunch, you can opt for a healthier poke bowl, fresh salad or vegan bowl or something heartier like a burger or Kafta bowl.

-The cafe also boasts a lovely outdoor courtyard and little play area for kids, with a mini slide and a see saw.
-It is also around the corner from Jubilee Park in Parramatta, meaning a great play for the kids post feed.
+The cafe also boasts a lovely outdoor courtyard and little play area for kids, with a mini slide and a see-saw.
+It is around the corner from Jubilee Park in Parramatta for a great play for the kid's post feed.
 With a ‘for the bubs’ section on their menu, room for prams and fabulous frothy babycinos, this is a winner on our list.

 Where?
 13 Wentworth St, Parramatta